Julian Day Trip Fun Things To Do

 5. Julian Pioneer Museum

 Learn about the history of Julian from native Americans to the Gold Rush days.
 The museum is housed in the old blacksmith shop and is filled with artifacts, pictures, and memorabilia.
-This museum is small but staffed by volunteers who are extremely knowledgable about the history of the area. website.
+This museum is small but staffed by volunteers who are extremely knowledgeable about the history of the area.
+Website.

 6. Julian Carriage Company